lindgr3n/heroes-of-vue/docs/tutorial/README.md

 }
 ```

-If you run the application now it will totally break!
-That is because our components no longer have access to the heroes variable.
+If you run the application now it will totally break! :fire: That is because our components no longer have access to the heroes variable. :(

 To fix this we can use the power of our plugin :)

 Remember the name in our plugin for exposing our api? `Vue.prototype.$heroesApi = api;`

+### Refactor heroes component

 So the thing we can do is to refactor our `<vue-heroes>` component to use our api instead of using the global variable.